• Skip to primary navigation

 • Completely new profile details: photos, linked accounts, bio, etc.

 If you’re using your phone, back up what matters first and make sure you don’t lock yourself out of your own accounts.
-Save logins such as Apple ID/Google, Wi-Fi details, banking, and 2FA access.
+Save logins such as Apple/Google ID, Wi-Fi details, banking, and 2FA access.
 Follow these steps to get unbanned on Grindr:

 Either Factory-Reset or Use Another Phone

-You have to ensure Grindr does not see the same device ID, and you can do so by either resetting your phone through its Settings or using a different one.
+Make sure Grindr does not see the same device ID.
+You can do so by either resetting your phone through its Settings or using a different one.

-Once that step is finished, open a new Samsung Account or Apple ID so that old app data doesn’t carry over.
-Do NOT restore backups.
+Once that step is finished, open a new Samsung account or Apple ID so that old app data doesn’t carry over.
+Do NOT restore backups because they might ruin the process.

 If you are a Samsung user, Secure Folder or Android emulators can count as “separate spaces” with their own device IDs, so you can install Grindr there.